Spinal Cord Injuries: Areas of ResearchSkip to the navigation

 Functional research looks at ways to improve what people with SCIs can do physically, leading to an improved quality of life.

 - Electrical stimulation uses low-level electrical current to stimulate nervous system cells and muscles.
-The stimulated activity can change the activity and behavior of cells.
 This therapy may help maintain or build up muscle.

 - Tendon transfer is a surgical procedure that takes a tendon of an active muscle and attaches it to a paralyzed muscle.
 This can result in better motion.
 One example of this is the NeuroControl Freehand System, which, along with electrical stimulation, can provide hand grasp to some people who have SCIs.